 - 140 g self-raising flour (or 70g wholemeal and

 70g white self-raising flour mixed together)

 - 50 g reduced fat mozzarella (grated)

 - Toppings of your choice e.g. sliced tomatoes, mushrooms, peppers, courgettes, sweetcorn

-- Put the self-raising flour in a bowl and stir in the yoghurt, first with a fork and then bring together to form a dough with your hands and knead lightly.
+- Put the self-raising flour in a bowl and stir in the yogurt, first with a fork and then bring together to form a dough with your fingertips and knead lightly.

 - Roll out each piece into a circle about 15 cm and place on a baking sheet.